utdata/icj-class/css/css-in-class.md

 - Now, in `recipe.css`, add the following styles:

-(I encourage you to type as much of this in as you can, and just copy/paste when you are behind.
-This way you can understand how the code editor can help you type in the styles.)
+> I encourage you to type as much of the code as you can so you understand how the code editor can help you write in the styles.
+When you get behind, then copy 'n' paste.

 ```css
 article {